 Students with wireless enabled devices can connect to the “Scots” wireless network in any building on campus.
 Much of the green space of the campus near buildings is covered.

-Resources provided through Maryville College’s Learning Center encourage development of skills and strategies for independent, active learning.
+Resources provided through Maryville College’s Academic Support Center (ASC) encourage development of skills and strategies for independent, active learning.

 Academic Support Services for all Students